 This section will give you all the information you need about accommodation options in Manchester.
 The Accommodation Team is based at our Ormskirk Campus in Catalyst.
 Although studying away from the main campus you can still access our services either online, on the phone or over email.
 Of course, if you are ever at the Ormskirk campus you can drop in to Catalyst and speak to a member of staff.

-Edge Hill University does not operate any accommodation in Manchester, however we can offer you our advice and guidance to help you find the right place to live.
+We can offer you our advice and guidance to help you find the right place to live.

 Manchester offers a huge range of student accommodation options, the two most popular options are:

 - Halls of Residence